 The building is fully sprinklered with a wet pipe system throughout (parking garages are not sprinklered).
-The main control valves for the high-rise tower risers are located in the fire pump room in the below grade level.
+The main control valves for the high-rise tower risers and the basement are located in the electrical/sprinkler room in the basement.
 Individual sprinkler control valves are situated in the ceiling of the common hallway on each floor, from 2 through Penthouse, and are marked by signs.

 Water is supplied from an 8" connection to a 16" municipal main on Robert Speck Parkway.
-A private hydrant is located on the west side of the private drive.
+A private hydrant is located at the corner of Robert Speck Parkway and the private drive.